Ratan001github/Power_BI/README.md

 5. **3 Days Moving Average**
    - I have created a table visual showing date, sales, and 3 days moving average.

+#### All the completed files and excel files and available to download